Swimming and ALS, Perfect Together

 Competitive Open Water Swims

 A Long Swim provides open water swim events to triathletes and open water swimmers for the opportunity to compete in professionally-timed events under real race conditions.
-The distances offered are 1,500 meters (equal to the swimming leg of an Olympic triathlon), 1.2 miles (the swimming leg of a half-Ironman) and 2.4 miles (the swimming leg of a full Ironman).
+The distances offered are 750 meters (equal to the swimming leg of a Sprint triathlon), 1,500 meters (the swimming leg of an Olympic triathlon), 1.2 miles (the swimming leg of a half-Ironman) and 2.4 miles (the swimming leg of a full Ironman).
 For real open water swimming enthusiasts, A Long Swim also offers a 5K swim (3.1 miles).

-We now host a well-attended series of three events, all in the Chicago Suburbs.
-The 2018 schedule is:
+We now host a well-attended series of two events, all in the Chicago Suburbs.
+The 2019 schedule is:

 Chicago River Swim